MetPX/sarracenia/doc/sr_subscribe.1.rst

    file is complete by posting the delivered file to that broker, so there is no danger of it being picked up early.

-   When used in-appropriately, one will suffer occasionally incomplete files being delivered.
+   When used in-appropriately, there will occasionally be incomplete files delivered.